goloobab/Weather-Dashboard/README.md

 ## Challenges

-* Determing the data type to use for questions.
+* Determing the right time stamp to use.
-* saving the users input with scores.
+* Manuplating the local storage to limit the display history.
 * Accessing saved records from the local storage.
 * Returning the arrays in a sorted format.

 ## Things I learned
 * How useful it is to break down code using functions
-* Using API's in Vanilla javascript.
+* Using API's responses as input data for other API calls/queries
-* Havng different javascript files pointing to the same html.
+* Returning objects from a function.
-* Making pages interactive with event listeners.
+* The importance on emptying a container.
-* Storing data on the client side using the local storage.
+* The importance of reading API documentation.

 ## Screen Shots